Rebels (album): Album information

-The album's first track and lead single, "Tu Amor", was written by famous songwriter Diane Warren, who also composed the song "I Wanna Be the Rain".
-"I Wanna Be the Rain" was first recorded in English, and then it was translated to Spanish for the album Celestial, which was released first than Rebels.
-"Connected" has been covered by several different artists, such as Sara Paxton, Katharine McPhee, Amy Diamond, Melissa Lyons (with Cassidy Ladden), and Suzanne Shaw.
-The song "Money Money" is a reggaeton song that samples the group's previous hit in this genre, "Lento".
+The album's first track and lead single is a cover of the song "Tu Amor" which was originally released by singer Jon B. and written by famed songwriter Diane Warren, who also composed the song "I Wanna Be the Rain".
+"I Wanna Be the Rain" was first recorded in English, and then it was translated to Spanish for the album Celestial, which was released before Rebels.

+"Connected" was also originally written in English, but its composers were not able to sell it.
+RBD's label then bought the song in 2004 and adapted it to Spanish for inclusion on the band's debut album.
+"Connected" has been covered by several different artists, such as Sara Paxton (recorded for the film Aquamarine), Katharine McPhee, and Melissa Lyons with Cassidy Ladden (both for the film Barbie & the Diamond Castle), Amy Deasismont, and Suzanne Shaw.

+The songs "Happy Worst Day" and "Gone" (featured in the Japanese deluxe edition of the album), are covers of Swedish singer Mikeyla and American singer Kelly Clarkson, respectively.
+The former song was a single from Mikeyla's self-titled debut studio album, and the latter belongs to Clarkson's second studio album Breakaway.
+The group had previously recorded Spanish versions of the songs (titled "Feliz Cumpleaños" and "Me Voy") for their second studio album, Nuestro Amor.
+The album achieved a Gold certification in Japan.

+The song "Money Money" is a reggaeton song that follows the group's previous release in this genre, "Lento".
 Both were produced by reggaeton production duo Luny Tunes.
 Despite the English title, it's the only track on the album that is mainly sung in Spanish.

-The song "Gone", featured in the Japanese deluxe edition of the album, entitled We Are RBD, is a cover of a Kelly Clarkson song from her album Breakaway.
-The group had previously recorded a Spanish version of the song (titled "Me Voy") for their second studio album, Nuestro Amor.
-The album achieved a Gold certification in Japan.

-On November 28, 2008, the album was released in Greece.
+On 28 November 2008 the album was released in Greece.
 The Greek edition of the album contained a bonus track featuring Greek pop singer Tamta.
 The song is titled "Agapw Αγαπώ I Love", and serves as the Greeklish remix of "Wanna Play".
-Two months later, Tamta went and made a Greek version of RBD's signature song "Rebelde", and titled it "Pame Parea".
+Two months later, Tamta made a Greek cover version of RBD's signature song "Rebelde", titled "Pame Parea".

-Rebels was the first RBD studio album to not have a Portuguese language version.
+Rebels was the first RBD studio album to not have a Portuguese language version since most of the adapted songs had already been translated in the Brazilian editions of their previous albums.